fastrgv/SliderPuzzles/README.md

 --------------------------------------------------
 ## Some Earlier Revision History:

+**ver 2.5.4 -- 15nov2022**
+* Regrouped these slider puzzles together just for retro-puzzle fans.
+* Greatly improved autosolvers for c7, caz.

+**ver 2.5.3 -- 05nov2022**
+* Created & enabled embedded "live" solvers for the annoying-sliders and panama apps.
+* Improved robustness of all embedded solvers.
+* Improved feedback messages in puzzles.
+* Fixed a serious error in the sliding block puzzles that caused flickering on Windows.

 **ver 2.5.2 -- 22oct2022**
 * Added 16 annoying block sliders that are small, yet quite challenging.
 * Improved traffic-rush by presenting puzzles in order, from easy to hard;